Chart Color Schemes

 Box Hill demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high in the area, with 31.9% currently enrolled in formal education.
+Educational participation is notably high, with 31.9% of residents currently enrolled in formal education.
 This includes 13.2% in primary education, 6.3% in secondary education, and 5.0% pursuing tertiary education.

 Frequently Asked Questions - Education